Sheila Hancock: Honours and awards

+In 2007, Hancock was appointed as the Chancellor of the University of Portsmouth.

+In 2010, she was awarded the Lifetime Achievement Award at the Women in Film and Television Awards.

+She was twice nominated for the British Academy Television Award for Best Actress, for The Russian Bride (2001) and Bedtime (2002).

 Personal life

 Hancock was married to actor Alec Ross from 1955 until his death from oesophageal cancer in 1971.
 They had one daughter, Melanie, born in 1964.
 In 1973, Hancock married actor John Thaw.
 He adopted Melanie and they had another daughter, Joanna Thaw.
 Thaw's daughter Abigail, from his first marriage, also joined their family.
 All three of their daughters have become actresses.

 Hancock was married to Thaw until his death (also from oesophageal cancer) on 21 February 2002.
 Hancock herself was diagnosed with breast cancer in 1988, but made a full recovery.
-Her 2004 book, The Two of Us is a dual biography, which gives accounts of both their lives, as well as focusing on their 28-year marriage.
-This was followed by the 2008 book, Just Me, an autobiographical account of coming to terms with widowhood, and Old Rage in 2022.
-In 2014 she published her debut novel, Miss Carter's War.
+Her 2004 book, The Two of Us, is a dual biography, which gives accounts of both their lives, as well as focusing on their 28-year marriage.
+This was followed by the 2008 book Just Me, an autobiographical account of coming to terms with widowhood, and Old Rage in 2022.
+In 2014, she published her debut novel, Miss Carter's War.
 Hancock had published the memoir Ramblings of an Actress in 1987.

 Hancock is a member of the Religious Society of Friends (Quakers).
 She is a patron of educational charity Digismart as well as a trustee of the John Thaw Foundation.